Piwigo/simple-theme-piwigo/README.md

 ### version 2.3 (07/01/2011)

 * if cl_conflit is used, don't add jQuery.noConflict
-* fix the possibility to toggle visibility of image informations
+* fix the possibility to toggle visibility of image information
 * show logout link when connected - thanks to gbo
 * update jquery to 1.4.4
 * backport commit from piwigo: r6244, r6430 & r6438